ATL64/GPT-3_language_based_functions/README.md

 # Conclusion

 Functions 1 and 2 worked quite well.
 Surprisingly number 3 was not as easy and I could not make it perform better -for now-.
-Latest davinci model did not show major improvements.
+Latest davinci model did not show major improvements and neither did chatGPT.

 I might come back to this repo in the coming months, but if GPT-4 comes out then I might not (or might use this as baseline to test the new model)